vivienm/copier-python-pdm/README.md

 To install Copier, please follow the installation instructions [here](https://copier.readthedocs.io/en/stable/#installation).

+You will also need to install PDM, the installation instructions can be found [here](https://pdm.fming.dev/latest/#installation).

 Then, to create a new project based on this template, run:

 ```shell